 Our PACs are regulated by the Federal Election Commission (FEC) and file reports, as required, with the FEC and relevant state election commissions.
 Reports filed with the FEC are available to the public at www.fec.gov.
 Our most recent report of our PAC contributions is available here.

 It has been our practice to disclose any corporate contributions** that we make.
 When we do make such contributions, we will disclose that information semi-annually.
 Our most recent report of corporate contributions is available here.

 In addition, BNY Mellon does not use corporate funds for independent political expenditures in support of, or opposition to, any candidate for office.

 ** A corporate contribution is defined to include a state candidate committee, a 501(c)4, 527 or ballot initiatives.

-The Corporate Social Responsibility Committee of our Board of Directors, which consists entirely of independent directors, provides oversight of our public policy advocacy, lobbying focus and political contributions.
+The Corporate Governance, Nominating and Social Responsibility Committee of our Board of Directors, which consists entirely of independent directors, provides oversight of our public policy advocacy, lobbying focus and political contributions.